“There is always a little sadness about packing. I guess you wonder if where you are going is as good as where you have been.” –Richard Proenneke

 TELL YOUR CHILDREN IT IS PERFECTLY OKAY TO SHED TEARS

 Your kids may be excited about their new home, but sad at the prospect of moving and leaving friends behind.
 Encourage them to talk about these and while they do genuinely listen to them.
 Capitalize on their excitement by letting them know of all the great things that come with their new home in contrast to the old one.
 Encourage tears if that is what is needed.

 INVOLVE THEM IN MAKING THE HOUSE INTO A HOME

-Make the move easier on your kids by involving them in the moving process as this will make them feel included instead of left out.
+Make a move easier on your kids by involving them in the moving process as this will make them feel included instead of left out.
 Let them help and assist you with simple tasks such as unpacking some of the books or organizing the things already unpacked.
-It gives them a sense of duty and fulfillment which would give them a sense of connection to their new environment.
+It gives them a sense of duty and fulfillment which would provide them with a sense of connection to their new environment.